NguyenAndrew/Hackathon-Starter/README.md

 ---

-Recommended Deployment Platform (AKA where others can go to view your project):
+Recommended Deployment Platform (AKA the tool used so others can go to view your project):
 * Heroku

 ---